Thicket-Blender/thicket/README.md

 Thicket is an open source community developed project using the Laubwerk Python SDK.
 While not affiliated with or officially supported by Laubwerk GmbH, this project would not be possible without Laubwerk's efforts to answer questions and address issues during the development of Thicket.

-Using Laubwerk's level of detail controls, Thicket keeps the Blender viewport responsive and renderings photo-realistic, like this shot of a Japanese Maple (Acer Palmatum).
+Using Laubwerk's level of detail controls, Thicket keeps the Blender viewport responsive and renderings photo-realistic.
+Cycles render of a Japanese Maple (Acer Palmatum):

 ![doc/acerp-cycles.png](doc/acerp-cycles.png)

 ## Features
-Thicket generates separate viewport and render models, supporting various levels of detail for each.
-The viewport can display a low poly proxy (convex hull) or a partial geometry model in any of Blender's viewport modes.
+Thicket provides a visual plant selection gallery and options to configure the plant model variant, age, and leaf density.
+It generates separate viewport and render models, supporting various levels of detail for each.
+The viewport can display a low poly proxy (convex hull), partial or full geometry models in any of Blender's viewport modes.
 The rendered model geometry is generated using various level of detail controls.

 * Sidebar "N Panel" UI
-  * Visual plant selection (gallery)
+  * Visual plant selection gallery
   * Update existing plants
   * Update all identical instances at once
   * Make instances unique
   * Smart delete to manage scene size
+* Plant model options
 * Separate viewport and render models
+* Render level of detail controls
+* Material nodes
 * Collection instancing
-* Material nodes
-* Viewport model level of detail
-  * Proxy (Convex Hull)
-  * Partial geometry
-* Render model level of detail
-  * Subdivision
-  * Leaf density
-  * Leaf amount
-  * Branching level
-  * Branch thickness

 ![doc/thicket-banner-2048.png](doc/thicket-banner-2048.png)

 ## Install
 * Download and install the prerequisites
   * [Blender](http://www.blender.org/) 2.80 or later.
 The plugin is known to run with [Blender 2.82](http://www.blender.org/features/past-releases/2-82/).
-  * Laubwerk Python SDK 1.0.32 or later, provided by all Laubwerk Plant Kits, including the [Plants Kit Freebie](http://www.laubwerk.com/store/plants-kit-freebie).
+  * Laubwerk Python SDK 1.0.33 or later, provided by all Laubwerk Plant Kits, including the [Plants Kit Freebie](http://www.laubwerk.com/store/plants-kit-freebie).
     * Choose the "Custom" installation method and ensure the "Python Extension" component is checked.
 * Installation options
+  * From a release Zip file (most users)
+    * Download the latest release zip file from the [Releases Tab](/../../releases/)
+    * Start Blender
+    * Choose `Edit -> Preferences -> Add-ons -> Install`
+    * Select the zip file and click `Install Add-on`
-  * Latest from GitHub
+  * Latest from GitHub (for testers and developers)
     * Exit Blender
     * Clone the `thicket` git repository into the Blender `addons` folder:
       * Mac: `~/Library/Blender/2.80/scripts/addons/thicket`
       * Windows: `%AppData%\Blender Foundation\Blender\2.80\scripts\addons\thicket`
     * Start Blender
-  * From a release Zip file
-    * Download the latest release zip file from the [Releases Tab](/../../releases/)
-    * Start Blender
-    * Choose `Edit -> Preferences -> Add-ons -> Install`
-    * Select the zip file and click `Install Add-on`
 * Configure Thicket
   * Choose `Edit -> Preferences...`
   * Select the `Add-ons` tab and search for `thicket`